 First, we need to clarify the definition of exposure.
+Exposure occurs when:

-Exposure occurs when you have had close (6 feet or less) contact with a person with COVID-19 for more than 15 minutes, and you were not wearing appropriate personal protective equipment (PPE).
-If you cared for a patient with COVID-19, and you were wearing appropriate PPE, this is not considered an exposure.
+- You have had close (6 feet or less) contact with a person with COVID-19 for more than 15 minutes, and you were not wearing appropriate personal protective equipment (PPE). - You were not wearing a respirator or facemask - You were not wearing eye protection if the patient with COVID-19 was not wearing a face mask - You were not wearing all recommended PPE (i.e. gown, gloves, eye protection, respirator) while performing an aerosol generating procedure. - If you cared for a patient with COVID-19, and you were wearing appropriate PPE, this is not considered an exposure.